 The inspector qualification process has two levels.
 The first level is the Basic-Level.
 Basic-level activities are designed to help you develop an awareness of the role of the Agency, your role as an inspector, and the technology you will be inspecting.
 Successfully completing the Basic-Level work will provide you with a context for meaningful learning during on-site work and a foundation for in-depth learning at the next level.
 After successfully completing the Basic-Level activities, you will receive Basic Inspector Certification with supervisory approval.

 With a Basic Inspector Certification, you can be assigned to perform limited scope inspection activities under an appropriate degree of detailed oversight and supervision.
 The scope of your assigned inspection activities will be controlled by your immediate supervisor.
 Typically, your supervisor will review your work in detail at specified points during the course of your qualification activities.
 You can be asked to conduct inspection activities and develop independent conclusions which you will discuss with the lead inspector.
 You will not be expected to describe official agency positions on evolving issues, or act as an official agency spokesperson.
 The emphasis in the inspector qualification program is on competencies.
 There is no set time for completing each segment of the program nor do the on-the-job activities specify an exact number of times you must practice a task.
 You must practice until you can perform inspector tasks successfully in accordance with the evaluation criteria.
 Therefore, the time needed to complete all of the requirements to receive a Basic Inspector Certification will vary based on your previous education, training, and experience.
-Most employees will require several complete the work to be eligible to achieve Basic Inspector Certification.
+Most employees will require several months to complete the work to be eligible to achieve Basic Inspector Certification.

 The second level of the qualification process is the Proficiency-Level, which has two parts.
 One part is General Proficiency activities, which are designed to develop your interpersonal and inspection skills.
 The second part is Technical Proficiency activities, which are designed to develop your technical expertise in one of the inspector classifications.
 The final activity in the Proficiency Level is to appear before a Qualification Board.
 You may work on the General and Technical Proficiency Journals at the same time.
 Successful completion of the Qualification Board will ensure that you have a sufficiently integrated understanding of the role of the Agency, the inspection program, and your role as an inspector to act independently in the field.
 Upon successful completion of all Proficiency Level activities, including the Qualification Board, you will receive Full Inspector Qualification, with Regional Administrator or Office Director approval.
+This is expected to be completed in two years.
 As a fully qualified Inspector you will be assigned the full scope of inspection activities to perform independently.

 There are three Qualification Journals (Basic-Level, General Proficiency-Level and Technical Proficiency-Level) you will need to complete during the inspector qualification process.
 Each journal identifies the classroom requirements you must complete, and also provides the individual study activities and on-the-job learning activities you must complete.
 The signature cards and certifications, which you will use to document your progress as you move through the Basic- and Proficiency-Levels, can be found at the end of each journal.
 Each journal also contains a form to document the justification for accepting equivalent training or experience as a means of meeting an inspector qualification requirement.
 The signature cards, certification pages, and equivalency justification pages will become the permanent record of your completion of the inspector qualification program and will be placed in your official file.